gharials/dev-path/docs/internet-web/web-pages.md

 ## Application of client-side JavaScript

 Application of client-side JS in *validating* HTML forms.
+Users may input incorrect data or forget to input mandatory data in forms.
+The user inputs have to be checked (called *validation*) before storing in database.

+!!!info
-### How HTML forms work
+    **How HTML forms work.**

     Forms are used to accept inputs from user and passing them to server for storing in database.
 A form contains a number of inputs of various types and a submit button.
 When user clicks the submit button, the inputs are passed (*submitted*) to the server.

     A server has a URL that handles the form data.
 The URL that handles the form data is specified in the `action` attribute (e.g., `<form action="/submit">`).
 The request method can also be specified with the `method` attribute (e.g., `<form action="/submit" method="POST">`.
 Method can be either `GET` or `POST`.
 Upon submitting the form, the form fields are converted into a request body and sent to the server at the specified URL.
 The server processes the request and returns a response.

+In a simple HTML form, the data can be validated by the server only after the user submits the form.
+This approach unnecessarily wastes network travel cost and server resources.

-### Validating forms
+### Validating forms with client-side JS

-Users may input incorrect data or forget to input mandatory data.
-The user inputs have to be checked (called *validation*) before storing in database.
+If the form data could be validated at the browser, before submitting to server, both network travel and server processing could be avoided.
+Client-side JavaScript is very useful for this purpose: write a JavaScript function that contains the logic to validate the form.
+In the function, find the form element using the `document` object.
+Access and check the form input values.
+Call the function when user clicks the submit button.
+Submit to server only after the function finds no error in the inputs.